Modeling complex systems by Generalized Factor Analysis: Abstract

 \section{Abstract}

 We propose a new modeling paradigm for large dimensional aggregates of stochastic systems by Generalized Factor Analysis (GFA) models.
 These models describe the data as the sum of a {\em flocking} plus an uncorrelated {\em idiosyncratic } component.
 The flocking component describes a sort of collective orderly motion which admits a much simpler mathematical description than the whole ensemble while the idiosyncratic component describes weakly correlated noise.
 We first discuss static GFA representations and characterize in a rigorous way the properties of the two components.
-For wide-sense stationary sequences the character and existence of GFA models is completely clarified.
-The extraction of the flocking component of a random field is discussed for a simple class of separable random fields.
+The extraction of the dynamic flocking component is discussed for time-stationary linear systems and for a simple classes of separable random fields.